Charity craftathon event a huge success

 Originally, the finished mosaic from the 24-hours was going to be auctioned at a Maggie's charity gala dinner in October, but the event was cancelled.
 However, the pair hopes the auction will happen soon.

-You can still donate to their cause using the JustGiving website, which you can find by typing “Rachel Shilston fundraiser” into your internet browser.
+You can still donate using the JustGiving website, which you can find by typing “Rachel Shilston fundraiser” into your internet browser.

+Now, the two turn their attention to the Christmas Craft Taster Event coming up on Saturday-Sunday, November 29-30 at The Inspiring Creativity Studio.
+Old Park.
+Lydney Park Estate.
+GL15 6BU

 Comments